merovex-press/stranded-series/src/0101-discovery/01-Chapter/000-prolog-introduce-kariwase.md

+---
+scene:
+  title: Introduce Kariwase
+  summary: KARIWASE and his band stalk up on trappers sleeping, and capture them.
+Bewildered, the lead trapper speaks in French, until Kariwase points out the English accent.
+Kariwase observes how the French & Indian war started, then does the same to the trapper to the excitement of his men.
+  date: Sunday May 1, N.S.
+1763.
+  tasks:
+    - Create menace / global stakes
+  characters:
+    - Kariwase
+---

 # Prologue

 **Sunday May 1, N.S.
 1763.** Rays from the pre-dawn sun filtered through the upper branches.
 Kariwase scanned the perimeter of the clearing.
 He and his fellow Shawnee smelled the smoke a few miles downwind.
 Over the past hour, they quietly positioned themselves around the campsite.
 The white trappers chose a site flanked on three sides by hills and on a fourth by the river.
 Kariwase thanked the Great Spirit they chose poorly.